 John Robert Giscome

-John Robert Giscome, eldest of three children, was born in Saint Mary, Jamaica, in 1832.
-In 1854, he and his brother Peter went to work on the Panama Railway, which was being built to accommodate the huge increase of traffic to California caused by the California Gold Rush.
-After the railway’s completion in 1855, Peter returned to Jamaica, but Giscome went on to California to seek his fortune.
-Unfortunately, California had already been well-mined, and African Americans suffered under its oppressive legislature (for example, the testimony of a black man accused of being an escaped slave could not be admitted into evidence, whether he was free or not).
-Thus, he joined about 600 other blacks in the California black migration of 1858 and headed to Victoria at the invitation of Governor Douglas.
-The recent discovery of gold in British Columbia had caused a huge influx of Californian prospectors, and Douglas was likely trying to counter American territorial ambitions by inviting settlers who would be loyal to the Crown.
+John Robert Giscome, the eldest of three children, was born in Saint Mary, Jamaica, in 1832.
+In 1854, John and his brother Peter went to work on the Panama Railway, which was being built to accommodate the huge increase of traffic to California caused by the California Gold Rush.
+After the railway’s completion in 1855, Peter returned to Jamaica, but John went on to California to seek his fortune.
+Unfortunately, California had already been well-mined.
+In addition to the lack of gold, California had also passed unjust testimony and suffrage laws which were designed to limit Black and Chinese immigration into the state, and despite efforts to overturn them, many found themselves frustrated by the oppression they faced.
+In 1858, at the invitation of Governor James Douglas, there was an exodus of over 600 free Blacks from California to Vancouver Island.
+John Robert Giscome was one of them.

-The party canoed north to McLeod Lake, and at Fort McLeod received a 30-shot salute for being the first non-Indians to traverse that route.
+The party canoed north to McLeod Lake, and at Fort McLeod received a 30-shot salute for being the first non-Indigenous men to traverse the route.
 They travelled through Williston Lake and finally reached Peace River around May.
-But they found little gold there, and returned to Victoria for the winter, where Giscome reported his findings to a Victoria newspaper.
+Unfortunately they found little gold there and returned to Victoria for the winter; this is when Giscome reported his findings to a Victoria newspaper, the British Colonist.

-Unlike most prospectors back then, John Robert Giscome died a wealthy man.
+Unlike many prospectors back then, John Robert Giscome died a wealthy man.
 By 1891, he had retired to Victoria and invested in real estate.
-He died there in 1907 at the age of 75, leaving to his landlady a $21,000 fortune (almost half a million nowadays!) and a legacy of discovery.
+He died there in 1907 at the age of 75, leaving to his landlady a $21,000 fortune (which would now be worth almost half a million dollars) and a legacy of discovery.